smclacke/libft/README.md

 ## ***Very first library***

 *My working library built off of libft: a collection of helper functions (42 school project Rank00).*
-*Includes my own additional functions.
+*Includes my own additional functions and get_next_line.
 To be used within other projects and continuously added to when needed.*

-*Functions include:*
- -